ffedox/alicefedotova/content/post/clic-paper-accepted/index.md

 ---
 title: 🎉 Paper accepted at CLiC-it 2024, the Tenth Italian Conference on Computational Linguistics
-summary: "Constructing EPTIC: A Modular Pipeline and an Evaluation of ASR for Verbatim Transcription"
+summary: ''Constructing EPTIC: A Modular Pipeline and an Evaluation of ASR for Verbatim Transcription''
 date: 2024-12-04
 authors:
   - admin